hobbo91/BetterBright/README.md

 It also **remembers** the level you chose and re-applies it after returning to the XMB, launching a game, or rebooting - instead of snapping back to the firmware default.
 (Resuming from sleep is the exception - see Known issues.)

+**Use at your own risk!**
+Whilst the display is designed to go to its max brightness, the PSP restricts this to preserve battery life and "potentially" long-term damage.

+In an age of 1800/2500mAh batteries and nobody using UMD any more, battery drain isn't so much of a concern as was in 2004 - 2014.

 ## Config (`BetterBright.ini`)